FullFact/nso-stats-fetcher/analysis.md

-# National statistics data publishing needs better standards

-## Comparing inflation across countries
+# Comparing inflation data publishing across countries

+_Disclaimer: this is a draft work in progress and not a finished piece_

+We have been looking at how countries publish statistical data, and how that impacts people who need to work across multiple countries' datasets.
+To highlight the issue, in this document we look at inflation data from different countries.

 Below is a graph of inflation over time in Argentina, Ireland, Japan, Mexico, Nigeria, the Philippines, the UK and South Africa (also as an [interactive plot](https://rawcdn.githack.com/FullFact/nso-stats-fetcher/517d01c584bed80c3489333d1c8e00c7ea9c6e23/data/inflation_stats.html)).
 It shows the monthly consumer price index, year-on-year in these countries.
-The underlying data for this graph is available in [nice, simple CSVs for each country](https://github.com/FullFact/nso-stats-fetcher/tree/main/data).
+The underlying data for this graph is available in [standardised, simple CSVs for each country](https://github.com/FullFact/nso-stats-fetcher/tree/main/data).

 ![Inflation in different countries over time](./data/inflation_stats.png)￼

-However, the original data was not available in nice, simple CSVs for each country.
-It took a lot of time and to find this data.
-It took even more time to clean this data and get it in this standardised, machine-readable format.

-Hidden JSON files, screenshots of Excel tables, tables inside PDFs.
-These are just some of the formats we had to deal with just to get these eight countries' inflation data.
-Every national statistics website had it's own specific approach to how to publish inflation data.
+However, the original data we collected was stored in many styles and formats.
+It was often hard to find the data we wanted, and then it took more time to clean this data and get it in this standardised, machine-readable format.
+We encountered hidden JSON files, screenshots of Excel tables, tables inside PDFs and other formats.
+Every national statistics website seemed to have its own specific approach to publishing data.
 We also tried other countries but could find the specific data we wanted – monthly, year-on-year CPI numbers.

-This shouldn't be the case.
-These are very important national statistics data, and they should be be easy for anyone find, view and use.
-When data is hard to find or analyse it create barriers between data users and the insights they hope to generate.
-These barriers slow people down and even stop them from journalism, fact checking, research and policy maing.

-This post describes the many different ways this inflation data is published by national statistics organisations.
-And then suggests how they can be published better.
+This is a good example of how the lack of consistency and interoperability between similar datasets make the jobs of organisations like data journalists, researchers and fact checkers unnecessarily hard.
+Each individual site does a fairly good job at publishing the data, but collating and comparing individual knowledge of each NSO remains very time consuming.

-## Why did we gather this data?
+## Reasons for collecting this data

-Two reasons.

 Full Fact are developing a [robo-checking tool](https://fullfact.org/blog/2021/jul/how-does-automated-fact-checking-work/), which automates fact checks certain claims.
 One of the topics it fact-checks is inflation.
 To say whether a claim is true or not it needs a clean, reliable set of inflation data.
 So, we created code which fetches and standardises this data from mutiple countries and puts it all in [one location within a Github repo](https://github.com/FullFact/nso-stats-fetcher/tree/main/data).